top of page

 Surface waters can be fresh, brackish, or very salty near the coastline or Tabusintac Bay.

-Bacterias, metals and minerals can change very rapidly within surface waters from land run-off, water and air temperatures, winds, precipitation, tides, snow melt, and weather.
+Bacteria, metals and minerals can change very rapidly within surface waters from land run-off, water and air temperatures, winds, precipitation, tides, snow melt, and weather.

 For past detailed water quality info- click on the green button.